brownae/react101/README.md

 $ git add - Add files to staging area
 $ git commit - Create a new commit with files from staging area
 $ git log - View recent commits
+$ q - To quit the git log

 Notes: